-2.18 ARRIVING LATE TO SCHOOL
+2.14 ARRIVING LATE TO SCHOOL

-At Bunbury Primary School students or their carer are required to check into the office and collect a Late Card before going to class.
+If arriving after 8.50am, students or their carer are required to check into the office and collect a Late Card before going to class.
 This card must be handed to the classroom teacher.